HBCSD Corruption

 at the May 11th school board meeting.”

 *NOTE: The Historical Assessment Report of North School by Pamela Daly, May 2016 contained egregious amounts of misinformation and outright fabrications of fact.
 The incorrect and misleading information in Pam Daly’s Historical Assessment Report of North School was later used for the North School Environmental Impact Report from 2017 to 2019 and posted to the internet as fact without the corrections that were provided by Hermosa Beach residents.
-Please see misleading and incorrect information contained in Pamela Daly’s May 2016 and Final 2019 Historical Assessment of North School Report.
+See Lie #18: Misinforming the public as to the historical facts and value of North School contained in Pamela Daly’s May 2016 and Final 2019 Historical Assessment of North School Report.

 (10) The Environmental Impact Report (2017-2018): Section 7.3, page 7-4: Alternatives Considered and Rejected during the Project Planning Process: